Effective Date: April 19, 2011

 3.3.1 Projected visuals and journal articles that are not made part of the NASA numbered series shall be reviewed via the NF-1676 (DAA) process.

-3.3.2 These documents with their approved NF-1676 and an abstract shall be sent to CASI for archiving by the Center DAA representative.
+3.3.2 These documents with their approved NF-1676 and an abstract shall be sent to STI Support Services for archiving by the Center DAA representative.